LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 =======================

-All LassoApps reside as either a file or a directory located within the **LassoApps** folder.
+All LassoApps reside as either a file or a directory located within the :file:`LassoApps` folder.
 (The LassoApps folder is located within the current Lasso home.
 See :ref:`the section on Lasso instance home directories
 <instance-manager-home-directory>` for more details.)

 LassoApps begin as a directory named according to the application.
 This